Start your free &

 Answer: It will be difficult for John to re-open his case unless he can show there was some element of unfairness about the settlement.
 Because he was legally represented it makes it difficult to argue the unfairness element.

-If John were able to show that his case was settled cheaply for some other reason (eg the time limit issue was raised as a big issue or if John took a settlement payout himself without any legal representation) then he would have a much better chance of arguing he should be permitted to re-open his case and to seek the additional compensation he deserves.
+What if John were able to show that his case was settled unfairly, or for too little for some other reason (e.g., the time-limit issue was raised as a big issue, or if John took a settlement payout himself without any legal representation)?
+Then, he would have a much better chance of arguing he should be permitted to reopen his case and to seek the extra compensation he deserves.

-If you have already settled a claim with an institution in any of the following circumstances, then you will have a stronger chance of being able to bring a new claim and seek additional compensation:
+Have you already settled a claim with an institution?
+You will have a stronger chance of being able to bring a new claim and seek additional compensation if:

 • there were other circumstances that meant the settlement you took was an unfair one.

 This can be a complex issue.
-It is strongly recommended you seek legal advice to consider your legal options from experienced abuse lawyers.
+It is strongly recommended you seek legal advice to consider your legal options from experienced institutional sexual abuse lawyers.

 What is an institution?